PM&R Expertise in Inpatient Rehabilitation

 OIG Medical Necessity Audit

-After months of preparation and review of actual patient cases, the IRF stakeholders recently met with the OIG, its audit contractor, Performant, and CMS officials to discuss medical necessity and documentation requirements in connection with this new audit.
-A panel of IRF stakeholders, including rehabilitation physicians and clinicians, association leaders, and legal counsel participated in a wide-ranging dialogue with OIG and its audit contractor, Performant, in an effort to identify key issues that lead to denials of IRF claims.
-Government auditors and IRF stakeholders exchanged views and shared different perspectives on a wide variety of IRF medical necessity and documentation requirements with the goal of gaining consensus on areas in need of additional attention to reduce error rates.
+After months of preparation and review of actual patient cases, the IRF stakeholders met with the OIG, its audit contractor, Performant, and CMS officials in spring 2025 to discuss medical necessity and documentation requirements in connection with this new audit.
+A panel of IRF stakeholders, including AAPM&R members, participated in a wide-ranging dialogue with OIG and its audit contractor, Performant, in an effort to identify key issues that lead to denials of IRF claims by closely reviewing 19 sample cases.

 IRF Review Choice Demonstration (RCD)